Jesus Washes the Disciples’ Feet

 The Story:

 Jesus had been teaching people but knew it was almost time to leave the earth.
-He gathered his closest followers to share a meal together.
+He gathered His closest followers to share a meal together.

 Like we do today, the food was gathered, and the dishes were laid out.
 It was time to eat, but there was a problem.